jacoblee93/fully-local-pdf-chatbot/README.md

 ollama pull mistral
 ```

+## 🌐 Fully in-browser (WebLLM)

+You can run the entire stack your browser via [WebLLM](https://webllm.mlc.ai/).
+The model used is the small, 3.8B parameter [Phi-3](https://huggingface.co/microsoft/phi-3).

+You don't have to leave the window to set this up - just upload a PDF and go!

+Note that the first time you start a chat, the app will download and cache the model weights.
+This download is several GB in size and may take a little while, so make sure you have a good internet connection!

 ## ♊ Built-in Gemini Nano

 You can also use the experimental preview of Chrome's built-in Gemini Nano model.
-You'll need access to the program to use this mode.
-Install Chrome while following the directions given in the official guide provided to program members, and you
-should be all set!
+You'll need to join the early preview program to use this mode.
+Install Chrome while following the directions given in the official guide provided, and you should be all set!

-Note that the built-in Gemini Nano model is quite small, experimental, and not chat tuned, so results may vary!
+Note that the built-in Gemini Nano model is experimental and is not chat tuned, so results may vary!

 ## ⚡ Stack